 Environmental factors

 Environmental factors can significantly affect the fatigue life of FRP structures.
-Temperature changes, humidity, and exposure to UV radiation and chemicals can all take a toll on these structures.
-Certain types of chemicals can damage the material, while high-temperature and high-humidity conditions can promote degradation.
+Changes in temperature, humidity, and exposure to UV radiation and chemicals can all take a toll on these structures.
+Certain chemicals can damage the material, whereas high-temperature and high-humidity conditions can promote degradation.

-The coating performed on the surface can enhance the material's ability to withstand the environment in which it is located.
-Design optimization can account for environmental factors and offer a more robust structure that is capable of withstanding different weather and chemical conditions.
+Surface coatings can enhance the material's ability to withstand the environment in which it is located.
+Design optimization can account for environmental factors and yield a more robust structure capable of withstanding diverse weather and chemical conditions.

 Structural design

 Structural design is also an important factor that affects the fatigue life of FRP structures.
-Geometry and load distribution should be optimized to distribute the load uniformly throughout the material.
-Stress concentrations and defects in the design can contribute to the development of cracks, which can ultimately lead to material failure.
+Geometry and load distribution should be optimized to ensure uniform load distribution throughout the material.
+Stress concentrations and design defects can contribute to crack formation, ultimately leading to material failure.

-Choosing the right design, accounting for the material's characteristics, is crucial in achieving a long-lasting, reliable structure.
-Additionally, the design should also account for the expected weather and environmental conditions, which will contribute to the overall structural health of the FRP composite.
+Choosing the appropriate design that accounts for the material's characteristics is crucial for achieving a long-lasting, reliable structure.
+Additionally, the design should account for expected weather and environmental conditions, which will affect the overall structural health of the FRP composite.

 Design Optimization Techniques for Enhancing Fatigue Life